Royals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals are favored for the first time in a while, as they have not been the favorite in their last 10 games.
+- Over the past 10 games, the Royals have been favored just once and lost that contest.

-- When it comes to hitting the over, the Royals and their opponents are 4-5-1 in their last 10 games with a total.
+- In their last 10 games with a total, the Royals and their opponents have failed to hit the over five times.

-- Oddsmakers have not set a spread for any of the Royals' last 10 games.
+- Bookmakers have not set a spread for any of the Royals' last 10 games.

 Explore More About This Game